 "Gioconda, it's Lisa."
 See?
 "Listen; tell your dad that Pat can't help out.
 He can't."
 I wondered why.

 "No." She cleared her throat, her voice had that "ah" sound that mine did, so we knew we were related (distantly) but related.

-The oil discolored dirt clung to my jeans, the dying grass resembled the insides where my feelings used to dwell.
+The oily discolored dirt clung to my jeans; the dying grass resembled the insides where my feelings used to dwell.
 Where was I going to go?
 We were packing but Dad hadn't found a new place to live.

 "Oh," I glimpsed his corpse.
 I went back to the living room where I had been sleeping and sat down on the sleeping bag.
-I felt sadness but I could not experience it.
-Nickel had been in the family for 3 years, he was special, he was a gift, he was mine, and he was….dead.
+I felt like the moment warranted sadness, but I could not experience it.
+Nickel had been in the family for three years, he was special, he was a gift, he was mine, and he was….dead.

 I sat down on this cushion and thought about my fish being dead.
 I was so tired; the weary had spread over and inside my muscles, my limbs felt heavy like logs.
 I fell down and I tried to sleep, Nickel's body alive in my mind.
 He jumped and swam about in the tank, and then I opened an eye to see he was just floating there.
 I never imagined my room would be without the bubbling noise of the fish.

 Mom banged on the bathroom door and I came out with water dripping from my face.
 She shoved a towel at me and I dabbed my countenance in the softness of the fluffy fabric.
-"Get ready for school, Ginny Linny."
+"Get ready for school, Gioconda."
 She patted my back

-And I cried…why didn't I appreciate my mom when I had her?
+and I cried…why didn't I appreciate my mom when I had her?
 I treated her like a maid, when she was my mom.
-I didn't get to talk to her, I didn't get to ask her anything, I found all her pictures and I didn't know anything about the story behind it.
+I didn't get to talk to her, I didn't get to ask her anything, I found all her pictures and I didn't know anything about the story behind them.

 Mom, you had to let me